phirling/poincarepy/docs/source/usage.rst

 Finally, at a fixed energy *E*, there is in general only a finite region of the phase space, and thus also of :math:`S` accessible to an orbit because of the condition :math:`E = \phi + K > 0`, where :math:`K` is the kinetic energy.
-This region is bounded by the so-called *zero-velocity curve*, which thus gives the contour of the Poincaré section.
+This region is bounded by the so-called *zero-velocity curve* (ZVC), which thus gives the contour of the Poincaré section.

 Module Usage
 ------------